 If the answer was no, they didn’t do it.

-So what has all this to do with photography.
+So what has all this to do with photography?
 Well, my belief when creating and setting up a photo is that there is no point in overcomplicating the shot.
-No point is sticking in too many props and too many lights in pointing in all directions.
-In fact, when making a change to the set up, I always ask myself a similar type of question:
+No point in sticking in too many props and too many lights in pointing in all directions.
+In fact, when making a change to the setup, I always ask myself a similar type of question:

 Will it make the photo look better.?